BangyiZhang/xmind-generator-mcp/README.md

   - `markers` (array of strings, optional): Markers for the topic (format: "Category.name", e.g., "Arrow.refresh")
   - `children` (array, optional): Array of child topics
 - `relationships` (array, optional): Array of relationships between topics
-- `outputPath` (string, optional): Custom output path for the XMind file
+- `outputPath` (string, optional): Custom output path for the Xmind file.
+This overrides the environment variable if set.

 ## Example